 The Headteacher has the responsibility for giving fixed-term exclusions to individual children for serious acts of misbehaviour.
 For repeated or very serious acts of anti- social behaviour, the Headteacher may permanently exclude a child.
-Both these actions are only taken after the appropriate school governors have been notified and in accordance with LA guidelines.
+Both these actions are only taken after the appropriate school governors have been notified and in accordance with our exclusion policy and LA guidelines.